 Capricor leases space for its corporate offices pursuant to a lease that was originally effective for a two-year period beginning July 1, 2013 with an option to extend the lease for an additional twelve months.
-The monthly lease payment was \$16,620 per month for the first twelve months of the term and increased to \$17,285 per month for the second twelve months of the term.
-On March 3, 2015, Capricor executed a Second Amendment to Lease (the "Second Lease Amendment") with The Bubble Real Estate Company, LLC, pursuant to which (i) additional space was added to the Company's corporate office lease and (ii) the Company exercised its option to extend the lease term through June 30, 2016.
-Under the terms of the Second Lease Amendment, commencing February 2, 2015, the base rent was \$17,957 for one month, and, commencing March 2, 2015, the base rent increased to \$21,420 per month for four months.
-Commencing July 1, 2015, the base rent increased to \$22,111 per month for the remainder of the lease term.
 On May 25, 2016, Capricor entered into a Third Amendment to Lease (the "Third Lease Amendment") with The Bubble Real Estate Company, LLC.
-Under the terms of the Third Lease Amendment, the lease term extension commenced on July 1, 2016 and will end on December 31, 2018.
-Commencing July 1, 2016, the base rent increased to \$22,995 per month for the first twelve months of the term, will increase to \$23,915 per month for the second twelve months of the term, and, thereafter, will increase to \$24,872 for the remainder of the lease term.
+Under the terms of the Third Lease Amendment, the lease term extension commenced on July 1, 2016 and was to end on December 31, 2018.
+The base rent increased to \$22,995 per month for the first twelve months of the term, commencing July 1, 2016, increased to \$23,915 per month for the second twelve months of the term, commencing July 1, 2017, and, thereafter, increased to \$24,872 per month for the remainder of the lease term, commencing July 1, 2018.
+On January 11, 2019, Capricor entered into a Fourth Amendment to Lease (the "Fourth Lease Amendment") with The Bubble Real Estate Company, LLC (see Note 10 - "Subsequent Events").